Online Schools are respected and a great way to earn your degree while still keeping your day job and family obligations.

 While both types of accreditation are valuable, some regionally accredited schools don’t accept transfer credits from nationally accredited schools.
 Nationally accredited schools usually accept transfer credits from all accredited schools.

 The opportunity to gain higher levels of career success is one of the main reasons that you want to earn a degree.
 Online schools produce goal-oriented graduates who are like you in many ways.
-Look for an online school that has a network of successful alumni in your career field or that offers scholarships that prosperous alumni fund.
+Look for an online school that has a network of successful alumni in your career field or that offers scholarships a prosperous alumni fund.

 Tech-related companies need fresh talent to fuel innovation and maintain their market positions.
 Businesses within the technology sector look at both traditional and online colleges and universities for graduates who can impact companies from the first day on the job.
 Credible online colleges and universities usually have strong connections to local businesses that operate in this trending sector.